-Phlebology - Treating Varicose Veins and Spider Vein Problems
+Phlebology: Treating Varicose and Spider Veins

 Author: Disabled World | Contact: Disabled World (Disabled-World.com)

+Phlebology is the branch of medicine devoted to the study of modern ways of treating varicose vein and spider vein problems.
+Diagnostic techniques used include the history and physical examination, venous imaging techniques and laboratory evaluation related to venous thromboembolism.
 Venous insufficiency is the most common disorder of the venous system, and is usually manifested as spider veins or varicose veins.

 Several varieties of treatments are used, depending on the patient's particular type and pattern of veins and on the physician's preferences.
 Treatment can include radiofrequency ablation, vein stripping, ambulatory phlebectomy, foam sclerotherapy, lasers, or compression.